Croatia will make you fall in love with its coast and sea, the delicious cuisine and its cultural and natural heritage.

 Congratulations on your admission to ZSEM!
 The staff at ZSEM International Office takes great pride in welcoming you to our campus.
 Our role is to ease your adjustment to the academic community and to support you in your endeavors while you successfully complete your program of study.

-Before departure: Please check that you have packed all the necessary documents such as: admission letter, international health insurance certificate, address of the school and the name of contact person (if given, also the contact number)
+Before departure: Please check that you have packed all the necessary documents such as the Acceptance Letter, International Health Insurance, the address of the school and the name of the contact person (if given, also the contact number).

 Arrival to Zagreb

-Transportation from Zagreb Pleso Airport to the city center is available by the Airport bus at the price of 30 kuna (approximately 4,5 Euro) per ride.
+Transportation from Zagreb Pleso Airport to the city center is available by the Airport bus at the price of 30 kunas (approximately 4,5 Euro) per ride.
 Additional information

 Legalize your stay

 Comprehensive information about public transportation in the Zagreb is available at ZET.
-The Zagrebacki elektricni tramvaj (ZET) (English: Zagreb Electric Tram) is the major transportation authority responsible for public transport in Zagreb.
+The Zagreb Electric Tram (ZET) is the major transportation authority responsible for public transport in Zagreb.
 Its divisions are the extensive bus system, 19 tram lines (15 daytime lines and 4 nighttime lines), and a funicular line.

-Bus and tram tickets are bought at newsstands at price of 8.00 Kn or from the driver at a price of 10.00 Kn (it is not always possible to buy tickets from the driver).
+Bus and tram tickets are bought at newsstands TISAK at price of 4.00 Kn or from the driver at a price of 10.00 Kn (it is not always possible to buy tickets from the driver).

-Exchange students are eligible to receive a public transportation student pass (valid for trams and busses).
-The application for the pass costs 30 kuna (approximately 4,5 Euro), while a monthly all-you-can-ride ticket, which is available for around 85 kuna (approximately 11 Euro) per month.
+Exchange students are eligible to receive a public transportation student pass (valid for trams and buses).
+The application for the pass costs 30 kunas (approximately 4,5 Euro), while a monthly unlimited all-you-can-ride ticket, which is available for 100 kunas per month.

 Inquire in the International Office on how to purchase this ticket (pass).
 The office staff will give advice on how to purchase the ticket (pass).